top of page

 Observer

 Feeling relates to Sight.
 Seeing seeing the shape and form of position externally.
 Then command: first, Sight, from demonstration, second Aural from verbalization: Are both from Observation of command.
-(Dancer observes & assimilates positions and movements) (Cognition: Visualization).
+(Dancer observes, assimilates, & embodies positions and movements) (Cognition: Visualization).

 Visual (and Aural) sense is transformed into Haptic or Felt Sense, Performity. (also Solitary/Introverted, Intrinsic,)